joeytwiddle/significant-white-space/README.md

 We might be able to build the reformatter out of a chain of minor reformatters.
 Addressing a concern would mean placing a reformatter or two at appropriate places in the chain.
 Whilst this abstraction might help us to deal with each concern separately, there may be times when one concern needs to know about another, in order to decide how to proceed.
 (E.g. joinMixedIndentLinesToLast can negate the need to append a `\`.)
 Perhaps I must make an attempt at writing in this style, before I can see it's major flaws/benefits.

 If you care to input to this discussion, we are talking about the major functions `curl()` and `decurl()`.
 Is there a better way to present that code, by splitting it up?
-Or it is it good to keep the whole algorithm in once place, minor options and all, so we can clearly see what is happening?
+Or it is it good to keep the whole algorithm in one place, minor options and all, so we can clearly see what is happening?

 It could be said that the two classes `HelpfulReader` and `CommentTrackingReader` address some concerns is a nice separated fashion, although these are purely information concerns, not reformatting concerns.
 I really meant to put `indentString` detection into a helper class too, but didn't get around to it.